Center for Common Disease Genomics

 Common diseases, such as hypertension, diabetes and mental illness, affect hundreds of millions of people worldwide.
 The causes of these diseases can be difficult to decipher because they result from a complex combination of genomic influences and environmental factors.

 CCDG investigators will initially focus on cardiovascular/metabolic (early onset heart disease, hemorrhagic stroke) and neuropsychiatric diseases (autism).
-While each common disease represents a serious health burden in this country, each is also different in many ways – from the age of onset to the underlying biological changes.
+While common diseases represent a serious health burden in this country, each is also different in many ways – from the age of onset to the underlying biological changes.
 For each disease, CCDG researchers will sequence tens of thousands of genomes from individuals with and without the disease.
-NHGRI will eventually select additional diseases that the centers will study.
+The National Human Genome Research Institute (NHGRI) will eventually select additional diseases that the centers will study.

 The goals of the CCDG are to: